 Well, you know, the newspaper called The Village Voice was just coming out.
 That should get you to around 1955.
 And they had a lot of stuff about Ginsberg.
 And I finally got the book and read it and I liked it, and I contacted him.
 He was in Paris when I got out of the service, he was living in Paris.
 And I wrote him a letter.
 I wrote him a letter on a piece of toilet paper, and asked him, was he for real?
 And he wrote me back on a better piece of toilet paper.
 Said he was for real but he was tired of being Allen Ginsberg.

 And then he gave me a whole list of people that he thought should be published.
-And so I was glad to get that, and I started publishing all those people [in his journal Yugen].
+And so I was glad to get that, and I started publishing all those people [in my journal Yugen].
 You know, Burroughs and Kerouac and Whalen and McClure and Snyder.
 But I was publishing all those people that he had listed as being part of the new poetry and I liked their poetry.
 So that’s how that started.
 And then I met a lot of people in New York: Frank O’Hara, Creeley, and Olsen, and all the people associated with the Black Mountain and the New York School.

 Moving to Harlem.

 I think myself and a lot of people had this truck about organizing a black theater and black arts organization.
 When Malcolm [X] got murdered, that simply just put it all into perspective.
 I decided to cut ties because it seemed absurd to be downtown, you know, bullshitting people about art when the real thing had to be done.
 Because you remember during that period, the Civil Rights Movement was in motion.
 1957 was Dr. King down in Montgomery and then 1959 was Cuba, Fidel Castro [whom Baraka met in Havana in 1960].